onurbilginnn/kubernetes-cheat-sheet/README.md

 ### ETCD HA
 - Distributed key-value store
 - HA ETCD, since the same data is available across all nodes, you can easily read from any ETCD node.
-  For writes, internally two nodes elects a leader among them, and when one node becomes a leader other nodes become followers. if the writes came through in the leader node, leader node processes the write and make sure that other nodes are sent a copy of data.
+  For writes, internally two nodes elects a leader among them, and when one node becomes a leader other nodes become followers. <br>
+  if the writes came through in the leader node, leader node processes the write and make sure that other nodes are sent a copy of data. <br>
-  If the writes came in through any of the follower nodes, they forward the writes to the leader internally and leader processes the writes and send copies of the writes to the followers.
+  If the writes came in through any of the follower nodes, they forward the writes to the leader internally and leader processes the writes and send copies of the writes to the followers. <br>
   Writes is only considered completed only when all nodes finish writes.
-If some nodes fail, a write is considered to be complete if it is written to the majority(Quorum) of the nodes.
+If some nodes fail, a write is considered to be complete if it is written to the majority(Quorum) of the nodes. <br>
-  If the failed node comes back, the write will be written to it.
+  If the failed node comes back, the write will be written to it. <br>
-  Majority - Quorum = ROUNDDOWN(N/2 + 1)
+  Majority - Quorum = ROUNDDOWN(N/2 + 1) <br>
-  Fault Tolerance = Instance Qty - Quorum
+  Fault Tolerance = Instance Qty - Quorum <br>
   When selecting the number of nodes it is logical to select odd numbers, because fault tolerance is same for 3 & 4 for example.
 - etcd.service --initial-cluster peer-1=https://${PEER1_IP}:<port>, peer-2=....
 ## Install Kubernetes with kubeadm